hyperflask/hyperflask-docs/docs/guides/interactive-apps.md

 !!! tip
     The `request` object in Hyperflask uses [htmx-Flask](https://github.com/sponsfreixes/htmx-flask) subclass that [provides easy access to htmx headers](https://github.com/sponsfreixes/htmx-flask?tab=readme-ov-file#usage).

+## Pure frontend interactions

+For simple frontend interactions, we recommend using [Alpine.js](https://alpinejs.dev/) with html components.

+Sometines, you need a truly interactive component.
+In this case you can use Web Components, React or any other frontend framework.
+[Creating frontend components](/guides/components/#pure-frontend-components) is fully integrated in Hyperflask component system.

 ## Highligting active URLs